Experience

 University of Oregon

-- Mentored 13 early-career researchers (5 graduate, 8 undergraduate) through publication and career transitions; graduates placed in data science roles, graduate programs, and industry research positions.
+• Mentored 13 early-career researchers through publication and career transitions; graduates placed in data science roles, graduate programs, and industry positions.

-- Built automated NLP pipeline (tidytext, stm) to analyze 6,500+ open-ended responses, identifying emerging pain points in real time; findings informed survey iteration and federal policy recommendations.
+• Built NLP pipeline (tidytext, stm) analyzing 6,500+ open-ended responses; uncovered unexpected pain points that influenced federal policy recommendations.

 Jan 2019 – Sep 2024